arivald/tbirdExt/README.md

 ## Building

-To build the Stationery extension You need only the /stationery directory, it uses Gradle as build system.
-Use `gradle clean build` to build XPI, it will land in /stationery/build directory. `gradle cleanDownloads` or `gradle cleanAll` will remove downloaded files.
+To build the Stationery extension You need only the /stationery directory, it uses Gradle as build system, embedded version.
+Just enter the /stationery directory, then type `gradlew clean build` to build XPI.
+Build XPI will land in /stationery/build directory. `gradlew cleanDownloads` or `gradlew cleanAll` will remove downloaded files.

 ## License